robmagara/RM/README.md

 Deployment:

-* Deploying with Azure DevOps - Deatils TBD
+* Publish RMWeb to Azure DevOps witin Visual Studio Build > Publish RMWeb

 TO-DO:

+* Add more stats and security checks
+* Setup CI that is triggered by updates to GitHub Master branch
-* Add Logging
+* Add Logging at the method level
-* Retreive data from Log(s) and display to UI
-* Save Stats Results to a database? - TBD
 * Add exception handling and custom exceptions
-* Determine if DTO as a Singleton is best practice
+* Determine if using a DTO as a Singleton that is injected as a reference into the Invoke method is best practice.
+Many examples use Logging or append to the Response object.
 * Cover more code with Unit/Functional Tests
-* Add more stats and security checks
-* See RMMiddleware\Notes.txt for a list of remaining items to code
+* TBD - Retreive data from Log(s) and display to UI?
+* TBD - Save Stats Results to a database?

+Bugs:

+* Docker for Windows not working locally and therefor cannot setup CI within Azure